tillitis/tk1-pcba/README.md

 1. Clone this repository:
 2. Open the project file (`hw/tk1.kicad_pro`) in KiCad.

-alternativly download a release to get the generated output (Gerber, schematics etc.) to be viewed in your preferred tool.
+alternatively download a release to get the generated output (Gerber, schematics etc.) to be viewed in your preferred tool.

 ## KiCad and tools